-- Flavour explosion.
+- So much flavour.
 Welcome to flavour-town!
 This Thai Coconut Curry Soup packs a serious punch in terms of flavour.
 While many flavourful soups take hours to make so the flavours intesify, this soup only takes 25 minutes to come together.

 - Seriously easy to make (fool-proof recipe!): Prep the broth for this soup in advance for meal prep and add the ramen noodles when you’re ready to serve.
 The soup broth will store well in the fridge for a whole week and can also be frozen.

 - Vegetarian & vegan friendly.
-Many ramen soup broth’s are made with a pork or chicken based broth.
+Many ramen soup broth is made with a pork or chicken-based broth.
 This curry ramen features a veggie broth keeping it vegetarian.

 Curry Ramen ingredients:

 - Ramen noodles: any ramen noodle packet will do.
 You can use dried or fresh ramen noodles in this recipe.

 - Vegetable broth: use your favourite vegetable broth or stock.
 I like to use a low sodium broth so I can control how salty the soup is.
 It’s always easier to add more salt if needed!

 - Coconut milk: full-fat canned coconut milk is what you’ll want to use in this recipe.
 This will add a rich creaminess to the soup